ajsingh273/site/_posts/2013-09-24-ita-developer-portal.md

 updated: 2013-09-24
 ---

-Built the ITA Data Services developer site during the early ages of Jekyll.
-Other agencies soon forked it, utilizing it for their own platforms.
+Built the ITA Data Services Developer Portal during the early ages of Jekyll.
+Other organizations soon forked the project for their own platforms.

 [![devportal]({{ site.baseurl }}/assets/stuff/devportal.png)](http://developer.trade.gov/)